vendure-ecommerce/storefront-remix-starter/README.md

 No special setup should be needed, as the [remix.config.js](./remix.config.js) file contains a check for the `process.env.CF_PAGES` environment variable to determine whether to use the Cloudflare Pages or Netlify server configuration.

+Follow the usual procedure for setting up a project in Netlify/CF Pages and point it to your clone of this repo on GitHub/Gitlab.

 ## License

 MIT